lepture/mistune/docs/mathplugin.rst

   *  $..$$ is rendered as inline math with the extra $ beginning the following text (i.e., the $..$ is rendered).
   *  $$..$ does not render at all.
 Technically, $$ could be perceived as an empty inline block, leaving the closing $ by itself, but this would be weird and almost definitely unintended.
 * There is no way to create an explicitly blank math entity to fill in later, because any attempt of doing so (e.g., `$$$$` or `$ $`) would potentially conflict with written text.
 Alternatives for the user might include a single character (e.g., `$.$`, `$$_$$`) or, for silent html, an empty tag (`$$< />$$`).
+* The KaTex and MathJax javascript renderers were surveyed and cookbook examples appear below.
 * In developing the plugin, StackEdit, dillinger.io, Typora, and OSF were surveyed to see how they handle Math Syntax in markdown.
-* The KaTex and MathJax javascript renderers were surveyed and cookbook examples appear below.
+Some notes about the what was observed follow:
+  * `<StackEdit https://stackedit.io/>`'s default implementation matches the usage and features here.
+  * `<Typora https://typora.io/>`'s default math renderer is exclusively '$$' math blocks.
+There is no support for inline spans.
+  * `<dillinger.io https://dillinger.io/>`'s default math implementation:
+    * does not recognize the $..$ math span at all.
+    * renders $$..$$ as an inline math span.
+    * does not allow padded tokens, i.e. `$$ \\alpha $$` does not render but `$$\\alpha$$` does.
+  * `<OSF https://osf.io>` is not a general markdown editor, but uses markdown with math for its wikis.
+It's implementation matches the usage and features here.

 AST Rendering
 -------------